DaveParillo/OpenDSA/RST/en/Glossary.rst

       "traversal" behavior.
       This might in turn require invoking the traversal method of other objects (in this case, the children of the root).

+   composition
+      Relationships between classes based on usage rather than :term:`inheritance <inherit>`, i.e. a **HAS-A** relationship.
+      For example, some code in class 'A' has a reference to some other class 'B'.

    composite type
       A type whose :term:`members <member>` have subparts.